damianhakert/damianhakert.github.io/source/_posts/2015-05-22-gitlab-7-11-released.markdown

 ## Clean project dashboard

-The project dashboard was a good example of design by commission, one GitLab contributor noted.
+The project dashboard was a good example of design by committee, one GitLab contributor noted.
 We broomed through it and cleaned it up:

 ![scree](ss)